PeleonDev/discordstatus/README.md

-# discordstatus
-Discord Status Script for FiveM
-Here’s your README in English, formatted for a GitHub open-source project:

----

 # Discord Rich Presence for FiveM

 This script enables Discord Rich Presence for FiveM players, showing the player's name and server ID in their Discord status.
 It also allows for custom images and buttons to be displayed in the Rich Presence.